 There is a range of learning tools you can use to engage and educate your students.
-Useful learning material includes videos presentation, webinars, workbooks, learning games, puzzles, quizzes etc. At this point, you can decide how you will divide your course and how many sessions you want to include in it.
+Useful learning material includes videos presentation, webinars, workbooks, learning games, puzzles, quizzes, etc. At this point, you can decide how you will divide your course and how many sessions you want to include in it.

 3Determine when you want these lessons to become available:

-You can set up the delivery date once, and then ‘the clock starts’ and the lesson is scheduled to be delivered on the same day to every student, no matter when they first signed-up for the course.
+You can set up the delivery date once, and then ‘the clock starts’ and the lesson is scheduled to be delivered on the same day to every student, no matter when they first signed up for the course.
 So if you scheduled for it to be delivered after 3 days or a week after the sign-up, then it will be delivered to each student with the appropriate time delay.

 From there on, you decide how you want your lesson to be delivered.
-Until today, the most frequent way to drip-feed was through auto-responders which sent informative emails about a new lesson or a course becomes available.
+Until today, the most frequent way to drip-feed was through auto-responders which sent informative emails about a new lesson or a course that becomes available.
 However, more increasingly recently, people are turning to full-course platforms that allow you to both build your online course and schedule your course delivery.

 A course delivery strategy when using drip-feeding more or less could be something like this: